martinkearn/Content/Blogs/Blazor File Select with Virus Scan.md

 ---
 title: Blazor File Select with Virus Scan
 author: Martin Kearn
-description: Selecting a file is a very popular things to do on the web.
-Here is how to do it using popular packages for Blazor, including a virus scan.
+description: Uploading a file is a very popular thing to do on the web, but what if it has a virus on it?
+How do you tell!?
+Here is how to do it using popular packages for Blazor, including a virus scan with ClamAV.
 image: https://github.com/martinkearn/Content/raw/master/Blogs/Images/virus.jpg
 thumbnail: https://github.com/martinkearn/Content/raw/master/Blogs/Images/virus_thumb.jpg
 type: article